trilogy-data/pytrilogy/README.md

 `pytrilogy` can be run locally to parse and execute trilogy model [.preql] files using the `trilogy` CLI tool, or can be run in python by importing the `trilogy` package.

-You can read more about the project [here](https://trilogydata.dev/) and try out an interactive demo on the page an interactive demo [here](https://trilogydata.dev/demo).
+You can read more about the project [here](https://trilogydata.dev/) and try out an interactive demo [here](https://trilogydata.dev/demo/).

 Trilogy:
 ```sql